You are here

 ✓ Preclinical Compound Survey

-To assist in developing and prioritizing a complete inventory of potential candidates with different approaches to preventing or mitigating COVID-19 infection, an ACTIV COVID-19 Clinical & Preclinical Candidate Compound Survey has been established in conjunction with the Therapeutics Clinical Working Group.
-The survey collects detailed information from sponsors such as preclinical and clinical data on therapeutic candidates.
-Stakeholders throughout the biopharmaceutical, academic, scientific research, advocacy, and clinical practice communities are welcome to participate in the survey.
+To assist in developing and prioritizing a complete inventory of potential candidates with different approaches to preventing or mitigating COVID-19 infection, ACTIV created a Clinical & Preclinical Candidate Compound Survey in conjunction with the Therapeutics Clinical Working Group.
+The survey collected detailed information from sponsors such as preclinical and clinical data on therapeutic candidates.
+ACTIV is no longer accepting submissions for clinical and preclinical candidate compounds.

 ✓ Preclinical Animal Model Information Sharing

 The working group has created a public database for sharing preclinical data using the NCATS OpenData Browser located in the NCATS OpenData Portal.
 Importantly, the portal allows for both the comprehensive sharing of animal model data as well as information on how the data were generated.
 This facilitates interpretation and comparison of results from multiple experiments on multiple agents that could provide insight on SARS-CoV-2 and treatment approaches not apparent from a single study.

 Animal model summaries, field guides, and additional resources have been curated and released on the NCATS OpenData Portal.
 Additional information will continue to be added as it becomes available.